mozilla-releng/mozilla-linux-pkg-manager/README.md

 # mozilla-linux-pkg-manager

-`mozilla-releng/mozilla-linux-pkg-manager` is a Python tool for managing Mozilla product packages hosted in Linux software repositories hosted on Google Cloud Platform.
+`mozilla-releng/mozilla-linux-pkg-manager` is a Python tool for managing packages stored in Linux software repositories hosted on Google Cloud Platform.
-It can be used to clean-up obsolete Firefox Nightly versions.

 ## Requirements
 - Python 3.11 or higher